In a significant move, the Australian government announced changes in visa rules for skilled foreign migrants, artists, and sportspeople recently.

 On the contrary, filing a visa within the short-term shortage list was meant for two years.
 It used to be difficult for the entire family to migrate to the country on work purposes, the source added.

 Besides, the numbers of skilled workers reduced drastically despite growing demand in horticulture segment.
 But with the new visa rules in place, agriculture migrants can seek benefits of 4-year working visas and be present in a particular region to find employment in farming activity.

 Similarly, sportsmen like tennis coaches, footballers, and sponsored artists are amongst the 8 professions added in the long-term skills list.
 These changes will help the country’s football clubs to attract international talent thereby promoting sports at international level.

 Regional Occupation List

-It was DIPB (Department of Immigration and Border Protection) that had introduced list for RSMS (Regional Sponsored Migration Scheme) Visa effective from March last month.
+It was Department of Home Affairs that had introduced list for RSMS (Regional Sponsored Migration Scheme) Visa effective from March last month.
 In other words, it was the ROL (Regional Occupations List) addressing specific needs of regional Australia with the list valid for skilled visa programs.
 Under the visa program, applicants can apply for Skilled Regional Provisional Visa – subclass 489 after meeting the eligibility criteria.